fusionfabric/open-api-standard/Paths_and_Resources.md

 > **SHOULD** name resources as plural - this applies to `GET` requests against both an individual resource and the associated resource collection e.g. `GET /accounts/{accountId}` and `GET /accounts`

 > **SHOULD NOT** use verbs or actions in the path, rather use resources where possible.
-If a verb is used it should be in the present tense

 > Where a verb or action is used in the path it **SHOULD** use a present tense verb e.g. `/accounts/{id}/activate`